6 min read

 Machine translation refers to the use of intelligent software and technology to translate texts from one language to another without the need for human intervention.
 Originally, these systems were based on rules that used grammatical structures and bilingual dictionaries.

-Over time, and in order to achieve a faster and more accurate process, statistical systems were developed.
+Over time, statistical systems were developed to achieve a faster and more accurate process.
 These were based on the analysis of enormous amounts of human translations and the subsequent use of statistical methods to generate a translation result.

-Today, neuronal translation systems are based on neural networks and deep learning to achieve an automated continuous learning model and very high quality results.
+Today, neural translation systems are based on neural networks and deep learning to achieve an automated continuous learning model and very high-quality results.

-In fact, a study published last month by CSA Research predicts that current trends in artificial intelligence development will result in machine translation that can fully and adapt translations in a receptive way based on context, metadata and usage scenarios.
+In fact, a study published last month by CSA Research (2022) predicts that current trends in artificial intelligence development will result in machine translation that can fully and adapt translations in a receptive way based on context, metadata and usage scenarios.
+This prediction came true in late 2024 with AI Translation, the latest evolution using deep learning and advanced contextual understanding.

 Machine translation